 It is essential for your safety to arrange for a family member or friend over the age of 18 to pick you up on discharge and stay with you overnight because sedation, anaesthetic and pain relief can cause drowsiness or impaired thinking.
-Patients MUST NOT DRIVE, go home by Taxi or Uber alone, or catch public transport after an anaesthetic.
+Patients MUST NOT DRIVE, go home by taxi or catch public transport after an anaesthetic.